 November is here.
 But, between the latest wave of retail deals and the constant buzz of news updates, it’s easy to lose our bearings.
 To forget what’s right in front of us.
 What matters most to us.
 A simple antidote?
 Gratitude.
 The benefits of gratitude are powerful, with the potential to cause a positive ripple effect on your emotional wellness.
 Quite simply, gratitude is the practice of reflecting on your life and naming what makes you feel grateful.
 With time and consistency, it becomes a habit before you even realize it.
 In this post, we highlight 10 simple ways you can practice gratitude in your everyday life:

-Expectations are high this time of year: What you should do.
+We couldn’t end this gratitude guide without acknowledging the obvious: Expectations are high this time of year.
+What you should do.
 Where you should be.
 How you should act.
 How you should feel.
 It’s enough to cause stress for even the most enthusiastic fan of the holidays!
 So, if you’re one of the many people experiencing grief/loss, sadness, loneliness, anger, frustration, or just a general sense of “blah” right now… Know this: It’s OK if the holidays feel like a struggle for you this year.
 And you’re not alone.
 In this post, we’re sharing 6 things to keep in mind when the holidays are a struggle.